SickChill/SickChill.Wiki/FAQ's-and-Fixes.md

 Yes.
 There are pre-built NAS versions of SickRage:
 * Synology, QNAP, Asustor, Thecus and many others.
 See the [SickRage installation packages](https://github.com/SickRage/SickRage/wiki/Sickrage-installation-packages) section.

+##Windows Shares and Mapped Drives
+Make sure Python is allowed through Windows Firewall: [Read How](https://github.com/SickRage/SickRage/issues/3359#issuecomment-289219723)
+If the share is not public, you need to edit the SickRage service and change the logon to use your user account and your user account MUST have a password set and added to the service logon
+Mapped drives do not work when using the SickRage Installer, or running SickRage as a service, so you must use UNC paths such as \\\\server\share.
+This is because mapped drives are mounted with your user account, AFTER SickRage has already started You can type these paths at the top of the browse dialog popups in SickRage and hit enter to see the contents of the share and add them to SickRage

 ##(scene exceptions) Releases have a different show name than in SickRage, and are not snatched?